-(1) There are being registered hereunder such indeterminate number of common units and such indeterminate number of debt securities as shall have an aggregate initial offering price not to exceed \$500,000,000.
-If any debt securities are issued at an original issue discount, then the offering price of such debt securities shall be in such greater principal amount as shall result in an aggregate initial offering price not to exceed \$500,000,000, less the aggregate dollar amount of all securities previously issued hereunder.

-(2) In United States dollars or the equivalent thereof in any other currency, currency unit or units, or composite currency or currencies.

-- (3) The proposed maximum aggregate offering prices per class of security will be determined from time to time by the registrant in connection with the issuance by the registrant of the securities registered hereunder. - (4) Calculated in accordance with Rule 457(o) under the Securities Act of 1933, as amended (the "Securities Act").
-In addition to the \$197,695,000 of securities set forth in the table above, pursuant to Rule 415(a)(6) under the Securities Act, this registration statement includes \$302,305,000 of unsold securities (the "Unsold Securities") that had previously been registered under the company's registration statement on Form F-3 (333-170284) filed with the Securities and Exchange Commission on November 2, 2010, as amended by Pre-Effective Amendment No. 1 thereto filed on November 9, 2010 (the "Prior Registration Statement") for a total of \$500,000,000 of securities that may be issued under this registration statement.
-Pursuant to Rule 415(a)(6) under the Securities and Exchange Commission rules, the registration statement.
-In accordance with Securities and Exchange Commission rules, the registrant may continue to be applied to the Unsold Securities during the grace period afforded by Rule 415(a)(5).
+- (1) There are being registered hereunder such indeterminate number of common units and such indeterminate number of debt securities as shall have an aggregate initial offering price not to exceed \$500,000,000.
+If any debt securities are issued at an original issue discount, then the offering price of such debt securities shall be in such greater principal amount as shall result in an aggregate initial offering price not to exceed \$500,000,000, less the aggregate dollar amount of all securities previously issued hereunder. - (2) In United States dollars or the equivalent thereof in any other currency, currency unit or units, or composite currency or currencies. - (3) The proposed maximum aggregate offering prices per class of security will be determined from time to time by the registrant in connection with the issuance by the registrant of the securities registered hereunder. - (4) Calculated in accordance with Rule 457(o) under the Securities Act of 1933, as amended (the "Securities Act").
+In addition to the \$172,510,000 of securities set forth in the table above, pursuant to Rule 415(a)(6) under the Securities Act, this registration statement includes \$327,490,000 of unsold securities (the "Unsold Securities") that had previously been registered under the company's registration statement on Form F-3 (333-192176) filed with the Securities and Exchange Commission on November 7, 2013 (the "Prior Registration Statement") for a total of \$500,000,000 of securities that may be issued under this registration statement.
+Pursuant to Rule 415(a)(6) under the Securities Act, \$25,464 of filing fees previously paid in connection with the Unsold Securities will continue to be applied to the Unsold Securities that are being carried forward to this registration statement.
+In accordance with Securities and Exchange Commission rules, the registrant may continue to offer and sell the Unsold Securities during the grace period afforded by Rule 415(a)(5).
 If the registrant sells any Unsold Securities during the grace period, the registrant will identify in a pre-effective amendment to this registration statement the new amount of Unsold Securities to be carried forward to this registration statement in reliance upon Rule 415(a)(6) and any filing fee paid in connection with such Unsold Securities and the amount of any new securities to be registered.
-Pursuant to Rule 415(a)(6) of the Securities Act, the offering of the Unsold Securities registered under the Prior Registration Statement will be deemed terminated as of the date of effectiveness of this registration statement.

-(5) Not required to be included in accordance with General Instruction II.C of Form F-3.
+Pursuant to Rule 415(a)(6) of the Securities Act, the offering of the Unsold Securities registered under the Prior Registration Statement will be deemed terminated as of the date of effectiveness of this registration statement. - (5) Not required to be included in accordance with General Instruction II.C of Form F-3.